Microscopic image of two cells splitting

 RNA STRUCTURE IN GENE REGULATION

-Ewing sarcoma (EwS) and fusion-positive rhabdomyosarcoma (FP-RMS) are driven by gain-of-function gene fusions, most commonly EWSR1::FLI1 in EwS and PAX3::FOXO1 in FP-RMS.
-In EwS, the EWSR1::FLI1 oncoprotein governs two reversible cellular states, a proliferative “high” state and a migratory “low” state.
-These states have been inferred from gene signatures, as the fusion mRNA is often barely detectable, suggesting regulation may occur at the translational or structural RNA level.
+Ewing sarcoma (EwS) is driven by gain-of-function FET::ETS gene fusions, most commonly EWSR1::FLI1, encoding a pioneer transcription factor that creates de novo enhancers at repetitive GGAA DNA microsatellites.
+The EWSR1::FLI1 oncoprotein governs two reversible cellular states, a proliferative “high” state and a migratory “low” state.
+These phenotypes have been inferred from gene signatures because the fusion mRNA transcript is often barely detectable, suggesting regulation may occur at the translational or structural RNA level.
 RNA folding, shaped by ions, RNA-binding proteins and post-transcriptional modifications, underpins transcript stability and function.
-Our work investigates how aberrant RNA structure and its regulation contributes to metastasis in EwS and FP-RMS, aiming to uncover RNA-mediated mechanisms that could be exploited therapeutically.
+Our work investigates how aberrant RNA structure, and its regulation contributes to metastasis in EwS, aiming to uncover RNA-mediated mechanisms that could be exploited therapeutically.

 • Depiction of the microRNA recognition element in the EWSR1::FLI1 fusion mRNA transcript